christianThardy/christianThardy.github.io/llms-mental-health.md

 1. A user speaks to the app, OpenAIs whisper model transcribes their speech to text.

-2. I used concepts from the DiVeRSe method to improve the reliability of ChatGPTs responses by passing the transcription to a tf-idf weighted complement naive bayes classifier where the transcription is labeled as `'is_fine'`, `'seek_help'`, or `'assess_further'`.
+2. I used concepts from the DiVeRSe and programmatic prompt engineering methods to improve prompt design, context, personalization and the reliability of ChatGPTs responses by passing the transcription to a tf-idf weighted complement naive bayes classifier where the transcription is labeled as `'is_fine'`, `'seek_help'`, or `'assess_further'`.

 3. A prompt and the classifiers output is passed to ChatGPT, which makes an ad hoc generation based on the transcription and sentiment label and displays it to the user.